Newnham College is committed to maintaining an environment for study, work and living which is free from harassment and sexual misconduct of any kind.

 You may not know yourself whether the harasser is a student, a member of University staff, College staff or neither.
 This doesn’t matter: the Harassment Adviser can find out and advise you on the relevant process.
 The different processes are outlined below.

 A student will never be disadvantaged for raising a complaint that they believe to be genuine.
 If you raise a complaint against a staff member, the University and College will ensure that you will not be assessed by or taught in a small group by that person.
 Again, the Harassment Advisers can talk to you about this.

-Anyone can anonymously report any type of bullying, harassment or sexual misconduct to the University using the anonymous reporting tool.
-However, its purpose is to gather a broader picture of harassment at the University, not to address any specific incidents.
+Anyone can anonymously report any type of bullying, harassment or sexual misconduct to the University using the Report+Support tool.

 You can talk to a Harassment Adviser to get advice without needing to take it further.